kennygrant/coronavirus/README.md

 Known problems:

-* US county level data is no longer updated and has been omitted
+* US county time series data is no longer updated and has been omitted
 * US recovered cases appear to no longer be updated, but have been left in the data as-is
-* UK does not have a full area breakdown, only overseas dependencies
+* UK does not have a full area breakdown at present

 # Installation